sklivvz/cthulhu/docs/API.md

 ## Redis.debug( message )
 Adds the passed `message` to the redis log with a log level of `debug`.

+## Redis.setAutoReplicate( value )
+If `value` is true, all JavaScript API calls that have side effects will be replicated to all dependent slave nodes of Redis.
+In other words, the contents of the Redis DB should be syncronized.

+Note that other pure JavaScript side effects are not replicated, so if you keep state in JavaScript, that state won't be replicated onto the slave servers.

+If `value` is false, no JavaScript call will me replicated anywhere.

+The default value is `false`.

+## Redis.getAutoReplicate()

+Returns `true` if auto replication is active, `false` otherwise.

 ---

 # Redis.Hash